 You can find forbidden books with a click of your mouse on Amazon and in other e-book stores and download them in seconds into your e-reader.
 Of course, that is NOT the case in places like North Korea, China, Cuba, and other countries controlled by brutal dictators and rigid political ideologies.

 Below are the world’s ten most banned books of all time, as compiled by the American Library Association.
 Clearly, there are many more books that have been banned, but these are the ones that are most often cited.
 If you haven’t read one of these banned books, you should.
 That’s one way to defeat those who want to control what we write and read.

 Brave New World by Aldous Huxley (1932)

-- The gist: Written in 1931 and published a year later, Huxley’s parody of H. G. Wells’ utopian future in his novel, Men Like Gods isn’t wholly dissimilar to George Orwell’s 1984.
-Addressing the period’s core theme of industrialisation, Huxley explored the loss of identity and increasing division of society to devastating effect.
+- The gist: Written in 1931 and published a year later, Huxley’s parody of H. G. Wells’ utopian future in his novel Men Like Gods isn’t wholly dissimilar to George Orwell’s 1984.
+Addressing the period’s core theme of industrialization, Huxley explored the loss of identity and increasing division of society to devastating effect.

 - Why was it banned?
 Initially, Ireland pulled it off the shelves for its controversial themes on childbirth, before several states in the US tried to have it removed from school curriculums due to its “themes on negativity.”

 The Grapes of Wrath by John Steinbeck (1939)